raphael-group/CalicoST/README.md

 ```
 snakemake --cores 5 --configfile config.yaml --snakefile <calicost_dir>/calicost.smk all
 ```

+CalicoST takes about 69 minutes to finish on this example using 5 cores on an HPC.

 ### Understanding the output
 Each random initialization of CalicoST generates a folder of `<outputdir>/<output_foldername>/clone*`.